What is an endoscope?

 • EUS-guided biliary drainage for failed ERCP: ultrasound used with an endoscope allows the detail necessary to clear stones or blockages for effective drainage of bile into the liver

-• EUS-directed transgastric ERCP (EDGE) for patients with gastric bypass: an endoscope is used to temporarily reverse a gastric bypass while stones or blockages are removed.
-The stent is then taken out and the bypass restored
+• EUS-directed transgastric ERCP (EDGE) for people with gastric bypass: an endoscope is used to temporarily reverse a gastric bypass while stones or blockages are removed; the stent is then taken out and the bypass restored

-• Endoscopic suturing and fistula closure: an endoscope is used to allow minimally invasive suturing of a stent to keep it in place or to repair any holes or openings (fistula) in the GI tract
+• Endoscopic suturing and fistula closure: an endoscope is used to allow minimally invasive suturing of a stent to keep it in place or to repair any holes or fistulas (openings) in the GI tract

 • Endoscopic full thickness resection (EFTR): an outpatient procedure that uses an endoscope to remove growths deep within the walls of the GI tract and repair the tissue following removal